WICG/portals/demos/portal-embed-demo/README.md

 // If this document was adopted by it, then window.portalHost will exist.
 // When the promise resolves, it means the page was adopted as a predecessor portal.activate().then(_ => {
   // Check if this document was adopted into a portal element. if (window.portalHost) {
-        // The page was adopted as a predecessor.
-You can start
-        // communicating with the portal element i.e. listen to messages window.portalHost.addEventListener('message', evt => {
+    // You can start communicating with the portal element i.e. listen to messages window.portalHost.addEventListener('message', evt => {
       // handle the event
     });
   }
 });
 ```
 > Demo code reference: [sending messages to follow](public/js/ttt/writer-follow.js#L106) the writer of PORTALOG and [handling the event in the article page](public/js/portalog/portals-controller.js#L105)